Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Introduction

-Our key results from this work are as follows: $(i)$~We map out the thermal phase diagram to show the disorder induced IMT in 2D frustrated Mott insulator, wherein a metallic phase is stabilized over a regime of intermediate disorder potential. $(ii)$~The emergent {\it antiferromagnetic} metal is a non Fermi liquid (NFL) phase, characterised by resilient quasiparticles (QP), as attested via the transport, spectroscopic and thermodynamic signatures. $(iii)$~The metallic phase exhibits a thermal crossover between NFL and bad metallic phases as a re-entrant thermal transition, characterized by a change in the sign of $d\sigma_{dc}/dT$ (T is temperature and $\sigma_{dc}$ is dc conductivity, discussed later). $(iv)$~Our results provide the first microscopic description of the existing experimental observations on Cu intercalated 1T-TaS$_{2}$ and serves as benchmarks for related class of materials.
+Our key results on disorder induced IMT in 2D frustrated Mott insulators are as follows: $(i)$~We map out the generic thermal phase diagram to show the disorder induced IMT in 2D frustrated Mott insulator, wherein a metallic phase is stabilized over a regime of intermediate disorder potential. $(ii)$~Owing to the geometric frustration the system hosts separate QCPs corresponding to the IMT and loss of (quasi) long range magnetic order. $(iii)$~The disorder stabilized emergent {\it antiferromagnetic} metal is a non Fermi liquid (NFL), characterised by resilient quasiparticles (QP), as attested via the transport and spectroscopic signatures. $(iv)$~The metallic phase exhibits a thermal crossover between NFL and bad metallic phases as a re-entrant thermal transition, characterized by a change in the sign of $d\sigma_{dc}/dT$ (T is temperature and $\sigma_{dc}$ is dc conductivity, discussed later). $(v)$~Our results provide the first microscopic description of the existing experimental observations on Cu intercalated 1T-TaS$_{2}$ and serves as benchmarks for related class of materials.